againtalent/SmartThings-Klipper/README.md

 - Reboot Host (Pi)
 - Shutdown Host (Pi)

 Both the status and commands can be used in routines.
+For example, sending a notification when a print is completed, or automatically shutting down the printer once it's cooled down.

 ## Prerequisites